Anizah: Anizah in Levant and Mesopotamia

-`Anizah in Nejd
+Anizah in Nejd

 The sparse chronicles of Nejd relating to the pre-Wahhabi era relate a process of penetration of the tribe into northern and western Nejd, where they began to claim pastures during the winter months.
-One 19th-century historian, Ibn La'bun, a descendant of `Anizah who went by the tribal appellation of "Al-Wa'ili", recorded the story of the settlement of several `Annizi families in Nejd, which he placed in the 14th century CE.
-In the 15th century, the region of Al-Qassim in northern Nejd was being rapidly settled through migration and the majority of this activity was by members of `Anizah.
-In the early 18th century the Bedouins of `Anizah are recorded to have reached as far as the gates of Riyadh, killing its ruler in battle.
+One 19th-century historian, Ibn La'bun, a descendant of Anizah who went by the tribal appellation of "Al-Wa'ili", recorded the story of the settlement of several `Annizi families in Nejd, which he placed in the 14th century CE.
+In the 15th century, the region of Al-Qassim in northern Nejd was being rapidly settled through migration and the majority of this activity was by members of Anizah.
+In the early 18th century the Bedouins of Anizah are recorded to have reached as far as the gates of Riyadh, killing its ruler, Zayd Abazara'a, in battle.
 This battle was part of a tribal war in which Riyadh and its neighboring villages took sides.

-With the rise of the First Saudi State in the late 18th century, `Anizah were among the tribes that adopted a favorable attitude towards this new power, but took little active part in supporting it militarily, due to their geographical location.
-The royal family of Saudi Arabia Al Saud family are the from the 'Anizah tribe, with Al Saud having ancestry from Wa'il, the region's native inhabitants as well as the migratory `Anizah.
+With the rise of the First Saudi State in the late 18th century, Anizah were among the tribes that adopted a favorable attitude towards this new power, but took little active part in supporting it militarily, due to their geographical location.
+The royal family of Saudi Arabia Al Saud family are from the 'Anizah tribe, with Al Saud having ancestry from Wa'il, the region's native inhabitants as well as the migratory Anizah.
 The Saud intermarried with their 'Anizah rivals, al Shammar, along with other powerful tribes to solidify their dynasty.
 Ibn Saud sired dozens of children by his many wives.
 He had at most four wives at a time, divorcing many times, making sure to marry into many of the noble clans and tribes within his territory, including the chiefs of the Bani Khalid, Ajman, and Shammar tribes, as well as the Al ash-Sheikh.

-Anizah in the 19th Century

-Sheikh Mashaan Ibn Hathal was a 19th century cavalier, leader, and poet who gained his fame from leading the Tribe of Anizah across the Arabian peninsula and unifying it against the tribe's enemies at the Battle of Al Shimasiyah on 18 June 1825.
+In the 19th century, Sheikh Mashaan Ibn Hathal was cavalier, leader, and poet who gained his fame from leading the Bedouin clans of the Anizah tribe across the Arabian peninsula and unifying it against the tribe's enemies at the Battle of Al Shimasiyah on 18 June 1825.
 Sheikh Mashaan died in the battle of Al Shimasiyah but the Anezis won consequently.